-The fund had an increased surplus in 2020 by comparison with the previous year, which, as mentioned, includes an unrealised investment gain.
+The fund had an increased surplus in 2021 by comparison with the previous year, which, as mentioned, includes a gain on investments.

 This result must be viewed in the context of the steady increase in the average age of the clergy, together with the rapidly increasing cost of health insurance and house accommodation.